Share This Article

 May 11, 2026

 Korea's Fair Trade Commission has started a fact-finding audit of how domestic webtoon and web novel money is split between platforms, content providers, and creators, turning one of the Korean content business's longest-running complaints into an official 2026 regulatory test.
 According to eDaily's May 4 report, the review covers revenue-sharing formulas, minimum-guarantee advances known as MG, and secondary-rights clauses that shape who gets paid when a story becomes a drama, film, or game.
-Digital Daily separately reported that around 100 platforms and CPs are being surveyed through the end of the year, while Biz Hankook said the regulator is also weighing whether some practices could trigger Fair Trade Act or standard-terms violations.
+As reported by Digital Daily, around 100 platforms and CPs are being surveyed through the end of the year, while Biz Hankook said the regulator is also weighing whether some practices could trigger Fair Trade Act or standard-terms violations.
 That is a big deal because webtoons are no longer niche app fodder.
 They are core Korean IP infrastructure, and the real fight is no longer whether the business is booming.
 It is whether creators are getting a clean share of that boom.

 The KFTC is digging into the contract plumbing, not just the headlines